These sites contain great information (although we do not endorse everything on all of them).

 Stanford Prison Experiment - Slideshow and explanation of Stanford professor Philip G. Zimbardo's famous 1971 experiment showing how good people can be induced to do evil things to each other.

-The Plymouth Brethren - Miles J. Stanford's page on the Brethren.
-Someone formerly with the Exclusive Brethren said, "The similarities [between the Geftakys Assemblies and the Brethren] reach right down to the style and language of the meetings, and, of course, to the rank immorality of the leader and the orchestrated cover up."
+The Plymouth Brethren - A former member of the Exclusive Brethren said, "The similarities [between the Geftakys Assemblies and the Brethren] reach right down to the style and language of the meetings, and, of course, to the rank immorality of the leader and the orchestrated cover up."
+H. A. Ironside, who was sympathetic to the Brethren, wrote a very revealing history of the movement.
 Peebs is a site critical of the Exclusive Brethren.
-Here is Wikipedia on the Brethren.
 SimpleGathering, a forum of young Open PB's, has a thread on the Geftakys Assembly

 reFOCUS - A network of referral and support for former members of closed, high demand groups, relationships or cults.
 Many resources and articles.
 Here is one, Dr. Michael Langone's description of what happens when you get into such a group - Deception, Dependency and Dread.